taicbui/nodejs-tutorial/README.md

-Of course, here is the content in Markdown format:

 # Node.js/Express.js/PostgreSQL/JWT Authentication Tutorial

 This project is a tutorial teaching the basics of building a secure authentication system using Node.js, Express.js, PostgreSQL, and JSON Web Tokens (JWT).